adamchalmers/blog/content/multipart.md

 This protocol was designed for uploading files from an HTML form, hence the name.
 But you can actually use it to upload files from whatever you want -- no part of the spec requires `<form>` or any HTML at all.
 You can use it to upload files from any HTTP client to any HTTP server.

 Another advantage of multipart is that the server can stream each part separately.
 For example, say you're uploading 5 files by encoding them into a JSON object.
 Your server will have to buffer the entire JSON object into memory, decode it, and examine each file.
 But with multipart, the server can stream each part (i.e. file), one at a time, reducing memory usage and improving latency (because it can handle file number 1 without waiting for the other 4 to come in).

+(oh, and JSON also can't handle binary files, so you'd need to convert each file into base64 strings.
+But as discussed above, multipart can handle raw binary, so that's another win)

 ## In Rust
 Your Rust HTTP server or client framework probably already supports multipart.
 I wrote about [streaming multipart in axum previously][static-stream]. [reqwest](https://lib.rs/reqwest) has [built-in support](https://docs.rs/reqwest/latest/reqwest/struct.RequestBuilder.html#method.multipart) too.